 Trademark Goods and Services: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Trademarking your brand in along with your goods and services gives you exclusive usage of your name and logo in conjunction with these goods and services.
-7 min read
+10 min read

 What Does Trademarking Goods and Services Involve?

-In order to protect the intellectual property of your brand in relation to the goods and services you provide, it is important to obtain a trademark or service mark.
-Trademarking your brand in association with your goods and services gives you exclusive right to the use of your name and logo in conjunction with these goods and services.
-This can include words, names, symbols, designs, or a combination of these that identify your brand.
+To protect the intellectual property of your brand in relation to the goods and services you provide, it is important to obtain a trademark or service mark.
+Trademarking your brand in association with your goods and services gives you exclusive rights to the use of your name and logo in conjunction with these goods and services.
+This can include words, names, symbols, and designs or a combination of these things that identify your brand.

-Obtaining a trademark is a relatively simple procedure, with a few critical steps:
+Obtaining a trademark is relatively simple with a few critical steps:

+- Apply for a trademark: You obtain your trademark through an application with the United States Patent and Trademark Office (USPTO).
 The application for a trademark is where you make the link between your brand and the goods and services provided.
-Here you describe in the detail the goods and services that are covered under your brand.
+Here you describe in detail the goods and services that are covered under your brand.
 It is important to ensure your goods and services description has the right components to properly cover your trademark.
-Key components of the goods and services description are:

 Why Is Trademarking Goods and Services Important?

-Trademarking goods and services is important, as it provides a couple of benefits.
+Trademarking goods and services is important, as it provides a couple of benefits:

 Reasons to Trademark Goods and Services

 Registering a trademark protects your intellectual property associated with your brand.
+This includes: